ai-cfia/nachet/DEVELOPER.md

 ## Development

 At this point you will have the full stack, you will be able to test integration with all components.

+## Backend changes

+- When making changes to the backend, ensure that you update the database schema if necessary.
+Use Alembic for managing database migrations.
+- the first step should be to bump the version in the `backend/pyproject.toml` file.
+- build your changes locally `nachet $ docker compose -f docker-compose.yaml build nachet-backend --no-cache`
+- deploy your changes locally `nachet $ docker compose -f docker-compose.yaml up -d nachet-backend --force-recreate`